livelovegeek/livelovegeek/README.md

 ### Hello, fellow geeks 🖖🏼

-My name is Morgan Bell and I’m currently working on empowering student developers around the world @ Microsoft
+My name is Morgan Bell and I'm focused on improving developer's experiences building Twitter's core platform.

+My preffered title is *professional geek*, but just saying I'm a product manager will suffice as well.

 I'm a 🐶 mom x3, fantasy 🏈 champ, 🚀 geek, INFJ-A, and proud Gryffindor!